Home Microphone Comparisons Shure SM7 vs. SM7B vs. SM58 vs. SM57

 In addition to that, the sound is remarkable.

-In fact, it’s even used in most presidential speeches and addresses!
+It’s even used in most presidential speeches and addresses!

 Because it has a high SPL (sound pressure level), you’re able to scream into it with no problem.
+Just make sure to at least invest in a Fethead or you’ll be jacking up the gain on your interface to around 11.

 The good news is that because it’s dynamic, the noise issue isn’t nearly as bad as it would be if you jacked the gain up on a condenser.